Clay-CL/COVID-19-Helper/README.md

 This is an App which makes use of [COVID-19 India API](https://api.covid19india.org/) to display the Daily Increase of Corona Virus Cases in India, Nationwide and State-wise.

+Firstly, A Big Shout out and thanks to all medical staff working in the frontlines of this pandemic, some of who also sacrified their lives.
+God bless their effort.

 Originally it was taught by Rahul Pandey Sir, (check out his youtube tutorial [here](https://www.youtube.com/playlist?list=PL7NYbSE8uaBB1EiPYScD66ZVWyu6cOyrR))

 This app makes use of MVVM architecture and Kotlin Coroutines.